epistorm/epydemix-data/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact the maintainer at `epydemix@isi.it`.
+For questions or issues, please open an issue on GitHub or contact the maintainers at `epydemix@isi.it`.